zackfeldstein/suse-ai-fleet/README.md

 1. `gpu-operator` - Deploys the NVIDIA GPU Operator
 2. `cert-manager` - Deploys Cert-Manager for TLS certificate management
-3. `registry-secret` - Creates the registry secret for pulling images
-4. `suse-ai-apps` - Deploys all SUSE AI applications (depends on GPU operator, cert-manager, and registry secret)
+3. `suse-ai-apps` - Deploys all SUSE AI applications (depends on GPU operator and cert-manager)

 This order ensures all prerequisites are met before deploying applications.